-My research interests lie in the neighborhood of algebraic geometry, commutative algebra, and intersection theory.
+My interests lie in the neighborhood of algebraic geometry, commutative algebra, and intersection theory.
 Here are some things I’ve recently read about:

 The Directed Reading Program is a graduate student-run program that provides undergraduates with the opportunity to work closely with mathematics graduate students in an independent reading project.

 I’m a staff writer for the AMS Grad Blog, which is a blog for and by math graduate students.

 A main aspect of my research involves developing and implementing algorithms to study explicit examples in algebraic geometry and commutative algebra.
 Here are some of the packages I’ve contributed to: